 School-age children (6-8 years)

-You can keep your child motivated by letting her change jobs from time to time, to keep pace with her changing interests.
+You can keep your child motivated by letting him change jobs from time to time, to keep pace with his changing interests.
 This is also a way of rotating chores fairly among family members.